CONP-PCNO/git-annex-remote-globus/README.md

 git-annex-remote-globus adds to git-annex the ability to retrieve files which are available through Globus.

-* Note! code is not yest distributed therefore Usage information are going to change soon
+* Note! code is not yet distributed therefore Usage information are going to change soon

 ## Requirements